zerynth/docs/docs/reference/guide/docs/vm.md

 The Zerynth Virtual Machine can run Python scripts that are board independent allowing a high reusability of code.
 Zerynth supports all the most used high-level features of Python like modules, classes, multithreading, callbacks, timers and exceptions, plus some hardware-related features like interrupts, PWM, digital I/O, etc.

 The Zerynth VM is natively multithread and realtime.
-Indeed it is built on top of a RTOS (`CHIBIOS <http://www.chibios.org>`_ or `FreeRTOS <https://www.freertos.org/>`_), by wrapping its functionalities in a operative system abstraction layer (VOSAL).
+Indeed it is built on top of a RTOS (CHIBI), by wrapping its functionalities in a operative system abstraction layer (VOSAL).
 This means that the VM is agnostic of the underlying RTOS: porting activities are ongoing to have many VMs based on different RTOS.

 The inner workings of the Zerynth VM are complex but can be reduced to a few components: